aimms/documentation/dataexchange/mapping.rst

 If reading a particular node in the data file, it will first try to bind any indices specified

-* at the node itself thru the :token:`name-binds-to` or :token:`iterative-binds-to` attributes, or
+* at the node itself thru the :token:`name-binds-to` or :token:`iterative-binds-to` attributes,
-* at direct child nodes thru the :token:`binds-to` attribute,
+* at direct child nodes thru the :token:`binds-to` attribute, or
+* at deeper child nodes that make their indices available thru :token:`implicit-binds-to` attributes.

+All elements assiocated with indices bound this way will be maintained in a stack of bound indices.

-and maintain a stack bound indices.
-Subsequently it will examine all other child nodes.
+Subsequently the Data Exchange library will examine all other child nodes.
 If such a node is a structural or iterative node, it will recursively try to read the data associated with the child node.
 If the examined node is a value-holding node mapped to an multi-dimensional identifier, the value will be assigned to that identifier.
 Finally, if the node itself is a value-holding node mapped onto an identifier, it will also assign this value.

+If a node in the mapping contains an included mapping, all externally bound indices bound to the values of bound indices in the outer mapping, will be carried over to the included mapping, prior to reading the subtree associated with the included mapping.

 During write
 ------------

-When generating a JSON, XML, CSV or Excel file for a given mapping, at any given node, the Data Exchange library will examine all multi-dimensional identifiers associated with the node or any of its sub-nodes thru either the :token:`maps-to`, :token:`write-filter` or :token:`force-dense` attributes, and will try to find the lowest subtuple associated with all these identifiers, for all indices bound at this level while fixing the indices already found at a previous level.
-If such a subtuple can found, bind the new indices at this level, write any mappped value-holding nodes at this level, and iterate over any structural or iterative nodes recursively.
-If such a node does not exist, there is nothing to generate for this node, and the Data Exchange library will track back to the previous node, and try to progress there.
+When generating a JSON, XML, CSV or Excel file for a given mapping, at any given node, the Data Exchange library will examine all multi-dimensional identifiers associated with the node or any of its sub-nodes thru either the :token:`maps-to`, :token:`write-filter` or :token:`force-dense` attributes, and will try to find the lowest subtuple associated with all these identifiers, for all indices bound at this level (through the :token:`binds-to`, :token:`name-binds-to`, :token:`iterative-binds-to`, or :token:`implicit-binds-to` attributes) while fixing the indices already found at a previous level.
+If such a subtuple can be found, the new indices at this level will be stored, and any mappped value-holding nodes at this level will be written the associated values of any multi-dimensional identifiers matching with the value of the currently bound indices, and the Data Exchange library will iterate over all any structural or iterative child nodes recursively.
+If no further multi-dimensional data can be found for a particular node, the Data Exchange library will track back to the parent node, and try to progress there.

-The message here is that an JSON, XML, CSV or Excel sheet tree is generated solely on the basis of multi-dimensional identifiers in the mapping, *never* on the basis of any of the :token:`binds-to` attributes.
-Such nodes will be generated based on bound indices by iterating over multi-dimensional data.
+The message here is that an JSON, XML, CSV or Excel sheet tree is generated solely on the basis of multi-dimensional identifiers in the mapping, and *never* on the basis of any of the :token:`binds-to` attributes.
+Such nodes will be generated based on indices bound by iterating over multi-dimensional data.

 Thus, for instance, to generate a JSON array containing only all element names of a set in your model, you must combine a :token:`binds-to` attribute, together with a :token:`force-dense` attribute consisting an identifier over the index you want to generate the elements for, holding a value of 1 for every element you want to be contained in the array.

+If a node in the mapping contains an included mapping, all externally bound indices bound to the values of bound indices in the outer mapping, will be carried over to the included mapping, resulting in the Data Exchange library to use the identifier slices corresponding to the externally bound indices to generate the node contents.